-- 1. The Board in the composition responsible for the appeal considered the objection of suspected partiality as admissible under Article 24(3) EPC.
-The Board had thus to apply the procedure of Article 24(4) EPC and to decide the action to be taken (T 1028/96 Suspected partiality / DU PONT DE NEMOURS, published in OJ EPO 2000, 475, see points 1 f. of the Reasons). - Pursuant to Article 24(4), second sentence, EPC, the member objected to (chairman) was replaced by his alternate, by the correct application of Article 2(1) of the Business distribution scheme for the Technical Boards of Appeal for the year 2004 (see Supplement to Official Journal No. 1 / 2004). - 3.
+1. The Board in the composition responsible for the appeal considered the objection of suspected partiality as admissible under Article 24(3) EPC.
+The Board had thus to apply the procedure of Article 24(4) EPC and to decide the action to be taken (T 1028/96 - Suspected partiality / DU PONT DE NEMOURS, published in OJ EPO 2000, 475, see points 1 f. of the Reasons).

+- Pursuant to Article 24(4), second sentence, EPC, the members objected to were replaced by their alternates, by the correct application of Articles 2(1) and 4(1) of the Business distribution scheme for the Technical Boards of Appeal for the year 2004 (see Supplement to Official Journal No. 1/2004). - 3.
 The Board in the present composition is hence competent to sit and decide on the objection made on the grounds of suspected partiality.